carlosvin/carlosvin.github.io/posts/react-typescript-parcel.en.md

 - Will not allow to declare `any` type, for example following declaration is not allowed: `const elements: any;`
 - Generated module code will be [CommonJs](https://requirejs.org/docs/commonjs.html).
 - Generated code will be [ECMAScript](https://es.wikipedia.org/wiki/ECMAScript) 5 compliant.
-- Support [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html) in .tsx files, in this case React type.
+- Support [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html) in .tsx files.

 # Full source code